“You are so lucky to be born when life is easy, and your family can give you everything you want.”

 In some countries, after all, there are still folks who see it as a taboo topic.
 It is as if the news will taint the family’s reputation.
 Thus, to prevent a household meltdown, some children learn to cover up their pain by smiling and laughing with everyone.

 The Sad Reality

 Depression is increasingly becoming a common illness among kids.
 Their parents or siblings rarely realize that something’s wrong because they may either be too busy to look beyond the child’s smiles or never believe that acquiring the disorder is possible.
+“If your loved one is struggling with depression, you may feel confused, frustrated and distraught yourself,” said Margarita Tartakovsky, M.S.
 Unfortunately, some folks only figure it out once they see the lifeless body of the kid.

 How To Overcome Depression?